roelbertens/scrape_save_search/README.md

 * When inside the container, check for example if imported folders are what you expect and whether you can run all commands that are in your `entrypoint.sh` file.
 Try running Scrapy and uploading to BigQuery.

-### Google Cloud SDK & Authentication
+### Google Cloud SDK and Authentication

 To get started from the command line download the Google Cloud SDK and set up your credentials.
 The following [link](https://cloud.google.com/docs/authentication/getting-started) could be instrumental in doing this.
-Add the path to your key to `.bash_profile` so that bash knows where to find it when working locally.
+Add the path to your service key to `.bash_profile` so that bash knows where to find it when working locally.

 ```bash
 # google cloud service key